OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SetPropertyFromEnsemble/SetPropertyFromEnsemble.md

 The `SetPropertyFromEnsemble` command sets the value of a processor property, using time series ensemble properties as input.
-The property will be available to subsequent commands that support using `${Property}` notation in parameters, for example to specify filenames more dynamically or use with [`If`](../If/If) commands.
+The property will be available to subsequent commands that support using `${Property}` notation in parameters, for example to specify filenames more dynamically or use with [`If`](../If/If.md) commands.
-This command should not be confused with the [`SetEnsembleProperty`](../SetEnsembleProperty/SetEnsembleProperty) command, which sets a property on an ensemble.
+This command should not be confused with the [`SetEnsembleProperty`](../SetEnsembleProperty/SetEnsembleProperty.md) command, which sets a property on an ensemble.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.
-<a href="../SetPropertyFromEnsemble.png">See also the full-size image.</a>

 ![SetPropertyFromEnsemble](SetPropertyFromEnsemble.png)

 **<p style="text-align: center;">
-`SetPropertyFromEnsemble` Command Editor for General Set Parameters
+`SetPropertyFromEnsemble` Command Editor for General Set Parameters (<a href="../SetPropertyFromEnsemble.png">see also the full-size image</a>)
 </p>**

 ## Command Syntax ##